|

 of interesting towns with lots of character.

-Here is a selection of places people most often visit -
+Here is a selection of places people most often visit.

 Honfleur

-with numerous antique and art galleries.
+antique and art galleries.
+Great for people watching.
+There are

 Camembert